scgbern/scgpico/content/wiki/events/dyla2011/index.md

 #Submissions

 The workshop will have a demo-oriented style.
 The idea is to allow participants to demonstrate new and interesting features and discuss what they feel is relevant for the dynamic language community.
-Participants need to **submit a 2â4 page position paper **of their work in [ACM sig-alternate.cls](http://www.acm.org/sigs/publications/proceedings-templates) format.
-At the workshop, participants will be asked to give 10-minute âlightning demosâ of their contributions.
+Participants need to **submit a 2&mdash;4 page position paper **of their work in [ACM sig-alternate.cls](http://www.acm.org/sigs/publications/proceedings-templates) format.
+At the workshop, participants will be asked to give 10-minute “lightning demos” of their contributions.

 Submission page is [https://www.easychair.org/account/signin.cgi?conf=dyla11](https://www.easychair.org/account/signin.cgi?conf=dyla11)